 - Use of mobile technology to assist with field data collection (mobile-GIS, GPS and Epi Info for Android)

-NCIPH recently partnered with Carolinas HealthCare System to develop an online interactive map to assess 12 Social Determinants of Health (SDOH) indicators at the neighborhood-level within their 10-county service region.
+NCIPH partnered with Carolinas HealthCare System (now Atrium Health) to develop an online interactive map to assess 12 Social Determinants of Health (SDOH) indicators at the neighborhood-level within their 10-county service region.
 Using the 12 indicators, NCIPH created a SDOH index that identifies the neighborhoods with the highest disparities.
 This interactive map created by NCIPH is a guided approach to synthesizing SDOH data that can be used to more effectively focus interventions and outreach in areas of need.

 Since 2009, NCIPH has provided GIS training and technical assistance for 31 projects in North Carolina, Georgia, West Virginia and Kentucky.

 Examples of projects:

 - Mapping high-need areas of Charlotte to help Loaves and Fishes make strategic choices about new food pantry locations